Florida's new COVID-19 cases rise by 9,994; deaths up 97 to 19,000 including nonresidents

 Over seven days, cases have risen by 56,184 for an average of 8,026 at 5.8 percent.
 The previous week the increase was 56,428 for an average of 8,061.
 The average since the first case, which was 276 days ago, is 3,689 per day.

-The state Tuesday reported 83 deaths with at least 1 previous case deleted as a fatality for a net increase of 82.
+The state Wednesday reported 72 deaths with at least 25 previous case added as a fatality for a net increase of 97.

 On Monday, Nov.
 23, the increase of 94 was the most ever for that day of the week.
 That day the state passed the 18,000 death milestone, taking 17 days to increase more than 1,000.
 It was 49 days for Florida's death toll of residents to reach the first 1,000 yet it was only 40 days to more than double.
 On July 20, there were 5,075 deaths.